 Next AFG Meeting in Dec 2014

-Big News about upcoming meeting coming soon!
+Big News about upcoming meetings for holiday and 2015 coming soon!

 AFG's Del Casher interviewed by KPCC's Offramp Radio: Del invented the wah-wah pedal and changed Rock and Roll history

 Del Casher's original prototype wah-wah pedal.
 He keeps it in a bright red case.

 Jimi Hendrix, Eric Clapton, George Harrison — none of them would sound quite like they do without Del Casher.